aliyilmaz/shepherd/README.md

 # shepherd

-This script will send a request to the specified address to the specified address and receive the response.
+This script sends a request to the specified address once in a certain period of time and receives the response.

 ## Installation and setting